curtiscarlsen/curtiscarlsen/projects/Christmas cats t-shirt.md

 - [ ] 🛫 2023-07-25 set up account on printful site
 - [ ] design christmas cats shirt [type::project] ➕ 2023-07-25
 - [ ] purchase a couple of shirts [type::project]🛫 2023-07-25
-- [ ] design and buy comic-con 2023 t-shirt 🛫 2023-07-25
+- [ ] design and buy comic-con 2023 t-shirt 🛫 2023-08-25

+# Creating artwork for the shirts

-# nightcafe allows 5 pictures per day, I can try to dial something in before CC
+## nightcafe allows 5 pictures per day, I can try to dial something in before CC

 picture of the christmas cats (started gen'ing the pic with dall-e-2 web site, ran out of credit on free account.
 No new credits until July 23d, way too late for comic con):

-## old seed/gen phrases
+### old seed/gen phrases
 * two tan and black cats (one long hair, one short hair) sitting on an ironing board that flies through the air.
 * two tabbie cats (one long hair, one short hair) sitting on an ironing board, shown from below and the side.

-## Latest seed/gen phrase
+### Latest seed/gen phrase

 Two calico cats in profile(both tan, white and black).
 Both are sitting on an ironing board looking over the front of the board.